Laulajatar/my-oblivion-mods/README.md

 **This resource has been released.**

+# Custom Map Marker Overhaul Icons

+What it says on the tin.

 ## Display Skill Perk Effects

 This mod adds detailed perk descriptions in skill tooltips.
 Supports some mods adding custom perks and customized texts.